reactioncommerce/reaction-docs/public-docs/testing-reaction.md

 For this reason, think of the terms "unit" and "integration" more as ends of a spectrum, where the "unit" end mocks everything and tests in complete isolation while the "integration" end mocks nothing and is essentially like running the app itself.

 In practice, in the Reaction codebase, the primary distinction is that integration tests are all written in the `/tests` folder and can make use of a fake, in-memory version of MongoDB, while unit tests have no mock database and are written in files throughout the code, with names similar to the name of the file they test.

-NOTE: For now, there are also some Meteor integration tests, which are located throughout the code, have the `.app-test.js` extension, and do have access to the full Meteor environemnt, including MongoDB, while running.

 ## When To Run Tests